explorer495/mkdocs-test/docs/diy/20-mega-easy.md

 - an EX-MotorShield8874 to power the track.
 - A double-insulated DC power supply with a voltage suitable for your layout/locos.
 - Optionally.. an EX-WiFiSheild8266 to use Wifi throttles.

-Like any command station, you will want some kind of throttle but you can start to drive trains with just the basic system and your PC.

-## Alternative shields

-The instructions below detail the steps required to use an EX8874 motor shield.DO NOT USE ANY OTHER SHIELD TYPE WITHOUT FIRST CHECKING OUR DETAILED INSTRUCTIONS FOR THAT SHIELD.

-Other motor and WiFi shields are supported but they require additional setup, sometimes requiring extra wires, hardware modifications or third party software downloads.
-See here(TODO link)

 ## Step By Step Build